cla-assistant/cla-assistant/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+FAQ
+===
+#### Where is the list of signees stored?
+We store all the data in a MongoDB hosted by [mongolab](https://mongolab.com/).

+#### Where can I see the list of signees?
+Is there a way to import/export the signee data?
+You can see the list of signees on the user interface.
+There is also a possibility for you to export the list as a .csv file.

+#### Who can I contact for help?
+In case of problems or any further questions, please open an issue in GitHub.
+We always appreciate helpful tips and support for the project.

 Credits
 =======